jordanlassers22/3DES/README.md

 ```
 Author

-This implementation was developed by Jordan Lassers as part of a cryptography course project.
+This implementation was developed by Jordan Lassers as part of an Information Security course project.